March 16, 2022 The Carter to Present Seven Installations by Contemporary Artists Visualizing Ideas of Emancipation 160 Years in the Making

 The seven living artists represented in Emancipation were each invited to explore The Freedman through the lenses of their own lives and the multiplicity of meanings those contexts create for the form of emancipation.

 - Hugh Hayden (b.
-1983) works with wood.
-Referencing historical carpentry and the natural world, Hayden creates work that serves to delight and repulse with seeming comfortable elements and sharp, foreboding features, referencing the discomfort of American historical narratives.
-He will create his own version of The Freedman, updated to signal needed repose.
+1983) creates work that serves to delight and repulse with seemingly comfortable elements and sharp, foreboding features that reference the discomfort of American historical narratives.
+For this exhibition, Hayden will create his own version of The Freedman, departing from his signature woodworking with a 3D-printed piece that locates the subject firmly within the present day.

 - Letitia Huckaby (b.
-1972) will introduce new silhouette work alongside her multipart artwork Under Two Greenwoods, autobiographical photographs on vintage fabrics that reference the sites of the Tulsa Massacre as well as her family origins in Greenwood, MS.
+1972) will present her new silhouette and photo series, The Descendants, responding to the recent discovery and excavation of the Clotilda, the last known slave ship, from Alabama’s Mobile River.
+The series will be joined by Huckaby’s multipart artwork Under Two Greenwoods, featuring autobiographical photo-textiles that reference sites of the Tulsa Massacre as well as the artist’s family origins in Greenwood, MS. These projects continue Huckaby’s ongoing exploration of questions surrounding heritage.

 “As a curator, I’m tasked with unlocking the multiple meanings artworks accumulate over their lifetimes, but I hold the firm belief that historical works find their true potential in the hands of contemporary artists,” said Maggie Adler, Curator of Paintings, Sculpture, and Works on Paper at the Carter.
 “The Carter is committed to fostering the efforts of living artists whose work resonates with history, and Emancipation is a case study in the new creative possibilities that can be realized by seeking inspiration from historical collections.”